-One should understand that value chain analysis is an important tool in assessing the overall corporate efficiency and competitiveness which is vital in modern day business.
-By knowing the activities that company undertakes and adjusting them to costs (activity costs) the company then would be able to precisely trace the costs and make judgment on how to improve profits.
+One should understand that value chain analysis is an essential tool for assessing the overall corporate efficiency and competitiveness which is vital in modern day business.
+By knowing the activities that company undertakes and adjusting them to costs (activity costs) the company then would be able to precisely trace the values and make a judgment on how to improve profits.

 Speaking about the value chain of Kaiser I would like to make the following note:

 - Inbound logistics are of the primary concern to Kaiser as the company strives to retain and hire the best professionals in the field of medicine such as doctors, pharmacists or nurses.
-This will help Kaiser to achieve a competitive advantage of lowering the number of medical errors and effectively help the patients.
+It will help Kaiser to achieve a competitive advantage of lowering the number of medical errors and efficiently help the patients.

-- Outbound logistics directly relates to inbound logistics, as Kaiser strives to effectively place its human capital into the proper medical settings/hospitals/departments to assure maximum efficiency and effectiveness to the client.
+- Outbound logistics directly relates to inbound logistics, as Kaiser strives to efficiently place its human capital into the proper medical settings/hospitals/departments to assure maximum efficiency and effectiveness to the client.

 - Operations at Kaiser involve the process of constant review to assure continuous improvement and benefit to the patients.
-By computerizing operations and lowering paperwork, Kaiser will effectively save time, make quick and accurate diagnosis, and make particular treatment easy at lower costs.
+By computerizing operations and lowering paperwork, Kaiser will efficiently save time, make a quick and accurate diagnosis, and make particular treatment easy at lower costs.

-- Marketing and sales as a part of value chain of Kaiser appears to be somewhat undervalued as the company does not engage in heavy advertising compared to consumer goods companies, while doing a good job offering various healthcare plans, still without necessary advertising.
+- Marketing and sales as a part of the value chain of Kaiser appear to be somewhat undervalued as the company does not engage in massive advertising compared to consumer goods companies, while doing a good job offering various healthcare plans, still without necessary advertising.
 The company appears to ignore the bad PR caused by deaths of patients due to Kaiser’s mistakes.
-Marketing and sales needs to be revised and improved at Kaiser if the company wants to rebuild and improve its image of a responsible and professional hospital.
+Marketing and sales need to be revised and improved at Kaiser if the company wants to rebuild and enhance its image of a responsible and professional hospital.

 I will add here that by reviewing the value chain, the management of Kaiser will be able to spot some inefficiencies and areas that need improvement.
-Once spotted, it would be easy and possible to quickly ameliorate the situation and make overall improvement within a company.
+Once detected, it would be easy and possible to quickly ameliorate the situation and make an overall development within a company.

 - Computerization.
-This technology means that the communication at Kaiser are improved and are shifted to the digital format.
+This technology means that the communication at Kaiser is improved and shifted to the digital format.
 Each of the hospitals and representative offices has computers and it is a part of the Kaiser network which connects its offices to one another.
-Whenever, there is a need in some particular treatment one can easily inform the needed personnel and the department and assure that they are ready to serve the patients.
-Furthermore, technology allows Kaiser to easily select among the existing place to get the one that would meet the customer needs better and is in the closest location.
-The location of Kaiser facilities are a part of the structural value chain advances that allow Kaiser to serve the greatest areas with least facilities possible (Burns, 2004).Emergency care technology allows Kaiser to prepare all the needed equipment before the patient is transported to the hospital.
-By the same token, when a customer gives a call to the Kaiser office with requests regarding some particular care, Kaiser is able to easily spot the right physician or other doctor and inform the customer about the time that he/she can be used to meet the customer needs.
-One-call services database as part of operating value chain activities allow Kaiser to keep an exhaustive database on all of its clients where all the sensitive information is stored.
-The customers after each visit to Kaiser facilities have their database updated and the personnel is able to keep track of all the health changes applicable to their patient.
-Doctors are promoted based on how effectively they helped the patient.
+Whenever there is a need for some particular treatment one can quickly inform the needed personnel and the department and assure that they are ready to serve the patients.
+Furthermore, technology allows Kaiser to select swiftly the current place to get the one that would meet the customer needs better and is at the closest location.
+The location of Kaiser facilities are a part of the fundamental value chain advances that allow Kaiser to serve the most significant areas with least facilities possible (Burns, 2004).Emergency care technology enables Kaiser to prepare all the needed equipment before the patient transported to the hospital.
+By the same token, when a customer gives a call to the Kaiser office with requests regarding some particular care, Kaiser can easily spot the right physician or other doctor and inform the customer about the time that he/she can be used to meet the customer needs.
+One-call services database as part of operating value chain activities allow Kaiser to keep an exhaustive database on all of its clients where all the sensitive information stored.
+The customers after each visit to Kaiser facilities have their database updated, and the personnel can keep track of all the health changes applicable to their patient.
+Doctors are promoted based on how efficiently they helped the patient.
 The database integration with decision support system facilitates the job of a doctor by providing the patient’s health history, point out to all the allergies or medication taken, let alone their condition at any given time with Kaiser.
-Now there is no need for a doctor to ask the patient what medicine they took, when and how they felt with it-all that information is stored in the database and is routinely updated.
+Now there is no need for a doctor to ask the patient what medicine they made, when and how they felt with it-all that information is stored in the database and is routinely updated.
 Therefore, doctors can spend time with the patients more productively.
-Investment in curative/diagnostic technology will help Kaiser to make use of modern diagnostic equipment to assure that diagnosis is made quickly, and accurately.
-The diagnostic equipment is computerized and is linked to the decision support system as well as the patient’s file in the database.
+Investment in therapeutic/diagnostic technology will help Kaiser to make use of modern diagnostic equipment to assure that diagnosis went quickly, and accurately.
+The diagnostic kit is computerized and linked to the decision support system as well as the patient’s file in the database.
 Stem cells/ Genetic engineering.
-These two fields are still novel and there is much debate regarding the ethics.
-Kaiser acts in compliance with the law and investigates the permitted areas to further benefit the human health.
-Such desire to invest in long-term technology is not new for the healthcare industry, yet Kaiser believes that its technological advances will benefit the company in the long run by providing the healthcare facilities with more tools to keep patients healthy (Beck, 2004).
+These two fields are still novel, and there is much debate regarding the ethics.
+Kaiser acts in compliance with the law and investigates the permitted areas to benefit the human health further.
+Such desire to invest in long-term technology is not new for the healthcare industry, yet Kaiser believes that its technological advances will help the company in the long run by providing the healthcare facilities with more tools to keep patients healthy (Beck, 2004).

 In conclusion, I would like to note that Kaiser despite being focused on improving the healthcare in the US communities does place pay much attention to efficiency of operations and long term planning.
 The company invests not only in internal activities by utilizing the modern technology to communicate, make decisions, and manage the information, but also in the modern healthcare advances by keeping track of the current healthcare trends.
 The company believes that keeping the costs to a minimum is a reasonable yet not superior practice for a healthcare institution.
 On the contrary, it is imperative to invest in long-term value creating opportunities, which for Kaiser are represented by proper management of information, and effective treatment of patients.